 What are the Benefits of an HSA?

-HSA accounts provide tax savings when you fund the account, and when you use the funds from the account.
-Your annual contribution reduces your taxable income and the funds withdrawn for qualified expenses are never taxed.
-Your HSA account earns interest and grows tax-deferred.
-At age 65 you can withdraw funds for any non-medical purposes at the ordinary tax rate, or tax free if used for a qualified expense.
+HSA accounts provide tax savings when you fund the account and when you use the funds from the account.
+Your annual contribution reduces your taxable income, and the funds withdrawn for qualified expenses are never taxed.
+Your Health Savings Account earns interest and grows tax-deferred.
+At age 65, you can withdraw funds for any non-medical purposes at the ordinary tax rate, or tax free if used for a qualified expense.

 - Annual individual and family contribution maximums apply and are adjusted each year by the Department of The Treasury.

 - Catch-up contributions for individuals and their spouses, over age 55 and not enrolled in Medicare, are available.